MAKING SPACE

 prefer brands that include them

-Designed by, not just for, Disabled people.
+Designed by, not just for, Disabled people

-Cultural & creative partners
+Cultural & creative customers

-02Beyond Compliance
+Beyond Compliance

 ‘Compliant’ isn’t the same as ‘welcoming’.

 More than 1 in 6 adults globally has a disability, and they don’t make decisions about where to go alone.
-They come with families, friends, and communities — and they talk.
+They come with families, friends, and communities, and they talk.
 When a museum works for them, they come back and they bring people.
 When it doesn’t, they stop trying, and that reputation spreads just as fast.

 The museums closing that gap are reaching an audience that has largely given up on cultural institutions, in a market where almost no one else is competing for it.